jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_A--GettingStartedWithRaspberryPi.md

 		You will be taken back to the main raspi-config menu.

-	1. Select option `4 Internationalisation Options` then `11 Change Locale`.
+	1. Select option `Internationalisation Options` then `Change Locale`.
 You will see a LONG list of Locales to be generated, with mostly empty brackets such as:

 				[ ] All locales
 				[ ] aa.DJ ISO-8859-1